GSHDK/greenmobility-demand-prediction-public/README.md

 Due to the confidentiality of the dataset, information that might reveal specific values about it have been omitted and presented in a way that might reflect the general state of it.

 ## Project abstract:
-This paper assesses Convolutional LSTM networks for demand prediction of Mobility as a Service with free floating fleets.
-We seek to model the time and place of a successful car rental by creating a spatiotemporal model for near future rentals based on data provided by GreenMobility.\\
+This paper assesses Convolutional Long Short Term Memory networks for demand prediction of free floating Mobility as a Service fleets.
+Furthermore, it seeks to model the time and place of a successful car rental by creating a spatiotemporal model for near future rentals based on data provided by GreenMobility.
-The primary approach is the Convolutional LSTM which is compared to multiple output LSTM, and linear regression.
-The results show that when using the proposed modelling of demand as only a the car location of a successful rental, the Convolutional LSTM does not yield significantly better results than a more simple models as linear regression with time-related independent variables.
+The primary approach is the Convolutional LSTM which is compared to multiple output LSTM and linear regression.
+The results show that when modeling the demand as the location of the car of successful rentals, the Convolutional LSTM does not yield significantly better results than a linear regression with time-related independent variables.

 **Visualisation of convolutional LSTM architecture**